UKRN-Open-Research/open-access-workshop-template/_episodes/why-open-access.md

 ---

+## What is Open Access
+Open Access means that readers have free, unrestricted access to published research outputs.

+## Why choose Open Access?

 > ## Enumerating the benefits `5 min`
 > In small groups, try to think of reasons people publish academic work.
 > In what ways might open access help achieve these goals?